 Within the Nuclear Community it can refer to successive layer of physical barriers.

-Once these barriers are defeated, they stay defeated.
+Once defeated, they stay defeated.

 Within the aviation community, the Reason's Model is a commonly used approach to examine accident prevention.
 It is also referred to as the "Swiss Cheese" model of accident causation.